jeeb/avisynth/distrib/Readme/readme_history.txt

 20230202 3.7.3 WIP
 ------------------
+- Gave all enums of public C++ API a name, and added DEFAULT_PLANE to AvsPlane (also in C API).
 - Made VideoFrameBuffer destructor public like in other classes of the public API to prevent compiler errors downstream when calling non-const member functions
 - "Text": Almost fully rewritten.
   (#310) Support any width of bdf fonts (but still of fixed width)